Inch House Guesthouse

 Visitar el sitio web

 Nestled in the heart of County Tipperary’s rich countryside in Thurles, the four-star Inch House offers excellent service and the heartiest of welcomes.
 Each one of the rooms in this country house is individually decorated to the highest standard.

 Inch House is located in the heart of a working village farm.
 This Georgian house was built by the landed Catholic Ryan family in 1720 and has been tastefully restored by John and Nora Egan over the last 25 years.
 The Egan family will welcome you to their home and offer you excellent local and Irish produce on their menus in their restaurant, while consuming the gorgeous food, sit back and choose from an extensive wine list and enjoy friendly and efficient service.

-The locally sourced food is of excellent quality and many of the fruits and vegetables are grown at this working, 18th century farmhouse.
-The restaurant opens five nights and offers an extensive array of choice for both the food and wine connoisseur.
+The locally sourced food is of excellent quality and many of the fruits and vegetables are grown at this working, 18th century, 250 acre working farmhouse.
+The restaurant, which seats up to 80 people, opens five nights and offers an extensive array of choice for both the food and wine connoisseur.